squid-cache/squid-cache.github.io/SquidFaq/ReverseProxy.rst

 First, you have to tell Squid to listen on port 80 (usually), so set the 'http_port' option with the defaultsite option telling Squid it's an accelerator for this site:

 {{{
-http_port 80 defaultsite=your.main.website
+http_port 80 accel defaultsite=your.main.website
 }}}
 Next, you need to tell Squid where to find the real web server:

 {{{
-cache_peer ip.of.webserver 80 0 no-query originserver
+cache_peer ip.of.webserver parent 80 0 no-query originserver
 }}}
 You should now be able to start Squid and it will serve requests as a HTTP server.

+Note: The accel option to http_port is optional and should only be specified for 2.6.STABLE8 and later.
+In all versions Squid-2.6 and later specifying one of defaultsite or vhost is sufficient.

 == Domain based virtual host support ==
 If you are using Squid has an accelerator for a domain based virtual host system then you need to additionally specify the vhost option to http_port

 {{{
-http_port 80 defaultsite=your.main.website vhost
+http_port 80 accel defaultsite=your.main.website vhost
 }}}
 When both defaultsite and vhost is specified defaultsite specifies the domain name old HTTP/1.0 clients not sending a Host header should be sent to.
 Squid will run fine if you only use vhost, but there is still some software out there not sending Host headers so it's recommended to specify defaultsite as well.
 If defaultsite is not specified those clients will get an "Invalid request" error.